fsaforo1/my-masters-degree-in-statistics/README.md

 ## Bayesian Analysis

 I struggled in this class partly because I had a terrible load of 18 credits that semester - which is A LOT for graduate shool.
-I spent the subsequent semester vacation reviewing the material and I found it surprisingly easy.
+I spent the subsequent semester vacation reviewing the material and I found it surprisingly coherent.
 I found reading materials from other schools and practicing the coding very useful.

 * [Bayesian Methods and Modern Statistics - Course GitHUb Repo](https://github.com/resteorts/modern-bayes) - Rebecca Steorts (Duke University)
 * [Bayesian Methods and Modern Statistics - Course Website](http://www2.stat.duke.edu/~rcs46/bayes18.html) - Rebecca Steorts (Duke University)